JasonHJiang/HPFB_Scrapy_Projects/superscrapy/readme.md

 Outputs from scrapy

 ## Be aware!
-pyOCR package only works well in Linux environment, it may or may not work in Windows/Mac system.
+pyOCR package only works well in Linux environment, it may or may not work in Windows/Mac OS system.